How to Prevent Mold Growth in Your Bathroom

 Step one is to eliminate all sources of moisture.
 This might mean installing a bath fan to clear humidity out of the air after a shower, squeegeeing off the walls when you're done bathing, and sealing the grout lines in your tile with a special waterproofer.

-Finally, take special precautions with your bathroom linens.
+Take special precautions with your bathroom linens.
 Switch to a mildew-resistant shower curtain and always wash your towels and rugs frequently to prevent mold spores from taking hold.

 Dealing with Plumbing Leaks